alexsmags/Car-Game/README.md

 # Car-Game
 Simple Car game where you avoid to hit other cars!

+# How to Play
+ The game will generate a car for the user to control with the arrow keys and their will be CPU generated cars that the user will have to avoid colliding with.
+ The longer the user lasts, the higher their score will be.

 # Technologies

 This extension was built using JavaScript, CSS && HTML